 - Fit for Fast-moving Consumable Products. its native design is deficient for large capital equipment manufacturers as its costing and BOM capabilities will be extremely limited for them.

 - Limited Finance and Supply Chain Management Capabilities.
-Limited finance and supply chain capabilities, such as complex UoM, deep pricing and discounting support, and 1:N capabilities as they relate to the orders, shipments, and invoices.
+Limited finance and supply chain capabilities, such as complex UoM, deep pricing and discounting support, and 1.N capabilities as they relate to the orders, shipments, and invoices.

 7. Oracle Cloud ERP